osiom/matteoosio.me/README.md

 ### Production
 - Exploring modular synthesis and sound design
-- Learning the fundamentals of electronic music production
-- Experimenting with different synthesizers and digital audio workstations
 - Interested in the intersection of generative music and technology

 ## 🌱 Vision